timbrinson/FloraCatalog/docs/Notes and To Do.md

   There is a lot of work done outside of WCVP that identifies plants which may eventually be adopted in WCVP.
 At this time I have not concluded whether to allow adding these to the app.
 First question is if we allowed adding Genus, Species and Infraspscies that are not in WCVP does this design support that or if it doesn't would it be difficult to add later?

-- There are a lot of additional plant details we will need to support which we have not discussed yet.
+-(done) There are a lot of additional plant details we will need to support which we have not discussed yet.
 Some of these are things like the various physical characteristics of a plant (overall, leaves, flowers, underground growth, etc.) and growing details (seasonal, nutrients, sun. water, longevity, etc), historical notes, etc. For example, would support querying/filtering for things like plants from a climate that is Temperate, Height is 5', zone is 8a and water needs are low.
 Expect many fo these would be sparsely populated.
 Expect the need to add more attributes over time unless we identify a complete model to use up front.

   Help me consider different options for how to store data about a taxon that don't have any special purpose other than displaying and querying.
 This would include many of the wcvp columns and many extended details.
 Here are some initial thoughts from my limited knowledge.